ewanlong/ViT_Food_Recognition/README.md

-# Vision Transformer Classifier for Food Recognition
+# Vision Transformer Classifier for Food Recognition with Chatbot

-This repository contains a presentation and code demonstration of Food Recognition using Vision Transformer (ViT).
+This repository contains a presentation and code demonstration of Food Recognition using Vision Transformer (ViT) with OpenAI's GPT-3.5 Chatbot.

 Presenter: Yitian(Ewan) Long